Randall Rasmussen donated 2020-11-03 14:41:10 -0800

 What is the NWSA FUND?

-The National Wilderness Stewardship Alliance Fund (NWSA FUND) is a new endowment which is focused on financially supporting the formation of new stewardship groups.
-This fund was established by a generous donation provided by The David Berolzheimer Foundation to honor life-long friend and wilderness champion, Elaine Dermody, who is a Founding Member of the National Wilderness Stewardship Alliance.
-The proceeds from this endowment will be used to support the creation of wilderness stewardship groups for every wilderness area in the National Wilderness Preservation System.
+The National Wilderness Stewardship Alliance Fund (NWSA Fund) is a donor-advised endowment established in partnership with the Oregon Community Foundation through a generous donation from The David Berolzheimer Foundation to honor life-long friend and wilderness champion, Elaine Dermody, who is a Founding Member of the National Wilderness Stewardship Alliance.
+Proceeds from this endowment and donations to the NWSA Fund will be used to support the formation of new wilderness stewardship programs in an effort to have a wilderness stewardship group for every wilderness area in the National Wilderness Preservation System.

 What will the proceeds from the FUND be used for?